Awooooo/imgur-justified-gallery/readme.txt

 This project will eventually be converted to function identically but with imgur instead of flickr.

 All rights and licensing remain true to the original project.
+Everything below this line is identical to the readme of the original files.

 === Flickr Justified Gallery ===
 Contributors: miro.mannino